fcremo/SnapfishDumper/README.md

 ```

 ## Disclaimer
-I'm not in any way associated with HP or Snapfish and I do not own any right on them (*so please don't break snapfish using this software*).
+I'm not in any way associated with HP or Snapfish and I do not own any right to them (*so please don't break snapfish using this software*).